ArduPilot/ardupilot_wiki/common/source/docs/common-electro-permanent-magnet-gripper.rst

-Note: it is also possible (if using an older style, non ppm-sum receiver) to directly connect one signal wire from the receiver to the EPM's PWM pin thus by passing the Pixhawk/APM2 completely.
-The image below shows the power line between the receiver and EPM connected but this is not correct and is quite dangerous because power spikes could pass through the receiver to the Pixhawk/APM2.
+Note: it is also possible (if using an older style, non ppm-sum receiver) to directly connect one signal wire from the receiver to the EPM's PWM pin thus bypassing the autopilot completely.
+The image below shows the power line between the receiver and EPM connected but this is not correct and is quite dangerous because power spikes could pass through the receiver to the autopilot.
 Only PWM and Ground should be connected.
 The EPM should be powered from a BEC (not shown below).